AlPha0ne1/Note/AWS resources/AWS MCQs.md

 DynamoDB is a fully managed NoSQL database service.
 DynamoDB provides fast and predictable performance with seamless scalability.

 Amazon EBS is an easy-to-use, high-performance block-storage service.

+# 39. A company wants to create a learning application for students.
+The learning application must give students the option to choose a button to have the text read out loud to them.
+Which AWS machine learning service will meet this requirement?

+Answer -> Amazon Polly

+Amazon Polly is a machine learning service that converts text to speech.
+This service provides the ability to read text out loud.

+Amazon Transcribe is a service that uses machine learning to convert audio data to text.
+Amazon Transcribe is not a text-to-speech conversion service.

+Amazon Textract is a machine learning service that can extract text from scanned documents.
+Amazon Textract is not a text-to-speech conversion service.

+# 40. Which AWS service identifies security groups that allow unrestricted access to a user's AWS resources?

+Answer -> AWS Trusted Advisor

+Trusted Advisor checks security groups for rules that allow unrestricted access to a resource.
+Unrestricted access increases opportunities for malicious activity, such as hacking, denial-of-service attacks, or loss of data.

+AWS Config is a configuration management service focused on tracking the state of your AWS resources over time.

+AWS CloudWatch is primarily a monitoring service that tracks performance and operational metrics.

+AWS CloudTrail is a governance, compliance, and operational auditing service that records account activity and API usage across your AWS infrastructure

+# 41. A company wants to establish a consistent and private connection from the company's on-premises data center to the AWS Cloud.
+Which AWS service will meet these requirements?

+Answer -> AWS Direct Connect

+# 42. Which tasks are the customer's responsibility according to the AWS shared responsibility model?
+(Select TWO.)

+Answer ->
+1. Configure IAM users according to the principle of least privilege.
+2. Configure an Amazon S3 bucket to allow public access.

+Install patches on Amazon RDS DB instances is taken by AWS.

+# 43. A company is hosting a static website from a single Amazon S3 bucket.
+Which AWS service will achieve lower latency and high transfer speeds?

+Answer -> Amazon CloudFront

+Elastic Beanstalk is a service to deploy and scale web applications and services developed with common programming languages on automatically deployed infrastructure with capacity management, load balancing, auto scaling, and monitoring.
+Elastic Beanstalk makes it easier to provision and support an application.
+Elastic Beanstalk does not reduce website latency.

+DAX is used to reduce response times from a DynamoDB table from single-digit milliseconds to microseconds.

+## 44. What are benefits of using the AWS Cloud for companies with customers in many countries around the world?
+(Select TWO.)

+Answer ->
+1. Companies can deploy applications in multiple AWS Regions to reduce latency.
+2. Amazon CloudFront has multiple edge locations around the world to reduce latency.

+Amazon Comprehend is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.
+Amazon Comprehend does not translate text.